nextgis/nextgisweb/nextgisweb/amd_packages/contrib/dijit/README.md

 ## License and Copyright

 The Dojo Toolkit (including this package) is dual licensed under BSD 3-Clause and AFL.
 For more information on the license please see the [License Information][].
-The Dojo Toolkit is Copyright (c) 2005-2016, The Dojo Foundation.
+The Dojo Toolkit is Copyright (c) 2005-2016, The JS Foundation.
 All rights reserved.

 [core]: https://github.com/dojo/dojo